 Executive Director, Hong Kong Trade Development Council

-On behalf of the Hong Kong Trade Development Council (HKTDC), I would like to offer heartfelt thanks to the Hong Kong Optical Manufacturers Association (HKOMA) on its 40th anniversary and offer my sincere thanks to the HKOMA for its continued support of the city’s optical industry.
+On behalf of the Hong Kong Trade Development Council (HKTDC), I take pleasure in congratulating the Hong Kong Optical Manufacturers Association (HKOMA) on its 40th anniversary and offer my sincere thanks to the HKOMA for its continued support of the city’s optical industry.

 Mr. Mohamed D. Butt

 As the world's third largest exporter of spectacles and frames, Hong Kong is world-renowned for its pursuit of innovative designs, advanced manufacturing technologies and application of eco-friendly materials.

 Behind the driving force is the Hong Kong Optical Manufacturers Association (HKOMA) which has played an instrumental role in the industry’s pursuit of excellence, leading to the “Made in Hong Kong" brand steadfastly maintaining its glamour on the international stage, unfazed by the COVID 19 pandemic.
 Since January 2021, Hong Kong’s total exports of eyewear reached HK$14 billion, with a year-on-year growth of 28%, which is definitely something to be proud of.